ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 A region is a specific geographical location where you can deploy apps, services, and other IBM® Cloud resources.
 [IBM Cloud regions](https://{DomainName}/docs/containers/cs_regions.html#bluemix_regions) consist of one or more zones, which are physical data centers that host the compute, network, and storage resources and related cooling and power that host services and applications.
 Zones are isolated from each other, which ensures no shared single point of failure.

-Additionally, in a multi-region architecture, a Global load balancer is required in order to distribute traffic between regions.
-To achieve that, the [Cloud Internet Services](https://{DomainName}/catalog/services/internet-services) can be used for the load balancing.
+Additionally, in a multi-region architecture, a Global load balancer like [Cloud Internet Services](https://{DomainName}/catalog/services/internet-services) is required in order to distribute traffic between regions.

+Deploying a solution across multiple regions comes with the following benefits:
+1. Improve latency for end-users - speed is the key, the closer your backend origin is to end-users, the better the experience for users and the faster.
+2. Disaster recovery - when the active region fails, then you have a backup region to recover quickly.
+3. Business requirements - in some cases you need to store data in distinct regions, separated by several hundreds of kilometers.
+Therefore, those in such case you have have to store data in multiple regions.

 ### Multi-zones within regions architectures